-When you’re traveling, eating good local foods is one of the top treats to look forward to.
-But if you’re new to the city, it can be difficult to find the smaller, hidden gem restaurants.
+When you’re traveling, eating good local food is one of the top treats to look forward to.
+However, if you’re new to the city, it can be difficult to find the smaller, hidden gem restaurants.
 You know, the inexpensive eating places that the locals know about but that aren’t typically ones a hotel concierge will recommend.
 One way to find the local best is to book city food tours.

-These tours can be a real eye-opener.
+These food tours can be a real eye-opener.
 They will often take you to off-the-beaten-track spots you would never find on your own.
-They usually offer local food samples at restaurants or stands and help you create a short list of places you want to return to.
+Usually, they offer local food samples at restaurants or stands and help you create a short list of places you want to return to.
 They typically offer local history and cultural information, so you learn about the city too.
 For all these reasons, I like reserving my food tour near the beginning of my trip.
 Then I have time to return to my favorites.

 It seems a lot of cities tout themselves as ‘foodie’ cities.
 So within these ‘food’ cities what are the better food tours?
 Here are a few ideas from travel enthusiasts.